CJMUK/CJMUK.github.io/README.md

 - **Images:**
   - All images used in the Climbers Club website are original and owned by Cameron Maclean.

+  - **Deployment:**
+  - Originally, this website was solely deployed through Vercel.
+However, Student Care & Tutor Support for Code Institute insisted that it must be deployed through GitHub Pages, so that deployment was added at the end of the project.
+This website is still deployed through both.

 ## Resources